4 Renewable Energy Options for Michigan Homeowners

 Solar Energy

-Biomass is organic material that comes from plants and animal that works as a renewable energy source, according to the U.S. Energy Information Administration.
+Biomass energy is another renewable option that harnesses organic materials from plants and animals to create energy, according to the U.S. Energy Information Administration.

 Hydroelectricity